IceMajor2/Alkolicznik/SETUP.md

 Then, follow these steps:
 1. Create a database in PostgreSQL.
-2. Download a release from this repository and unzip the archive somewhere on your drive.
+2. Download a [release](https://github.com/IceMajor2/Alkolicznik/releases) from this repository and unzip the archive somewhere on your drive.
 3. Move to the directory with the app and open `./src/main/resources/.env.example`.
 Set the value of `PROD_DB_NAME` to the database name that you've created in the 1st step.
 Fill `PROD_DB_USERNAME` & `PROD_DB_PASSWORD` with the PostgreSQL user's credentials.
-4 (**Recommended** but optional).
-[Create ImageKit account](https://imagekit.io/registration/), go into `./src/main/resources/.env.example` and replace exemplary account's credentials with yours.
+4. (**Recommended**) [Create ImageKit account](https://imagekit.io/registration/), go into `./src/main/resources/.env.example` and replace exemplary account's credentials with yours.
 5. Make use of Gradle wrapper (`gradlew`) in order to execute `bootJar` task:
    * Windows: `gradlew bootJar`
    * Linux: